Firmin V. Desloge: Life

-In 1822, Desloge's father, Firmin Rene Desloge, came to America from France to work with his uncle Jean Ferdinand Rozier from Ste.
+In 1822, Desloge's father, Firmin René Desloge, came to America from France to work with his uncle Jean Ferdinand Rozier from Ste.
 Genevieve, Missouri.

-Born in 1843, the young Desloge received his early education in the public schools at Potosi, where the family businesses included fur trading, distilling, and mining.
-He attended St. Louis University and later the commercial school of Bryant & Stratton in St. Louis, Missouri.
+Born August 30, 1843, in Potosi, Missouri, the young Desloge received his early education in the public schools at Potosi, where the family businesses included fur trading, distilling, and mining.
+He attended Saint Louis University and later Bryant & Stratton College in St. Louis, Missouri.
 He was trained to mercantile pursuits, beginning at an early age as a clerk for the firm of John B. Valle & Co. of St. Louis.

 In 1867, Desloge began mining operations near Potosi, in Washington County.
 One county to the east was St. Francois County, Missouri, where lead mining was in its infancy.
 There he prospected lands next to those of the St. Joseph Lead Company, and finally purchased and erected smelting works for the corporation known as the Desloge Lead Company.
 Desloge built a connection with the St. Joseph Lead Company, the first railroad to penetrate the disseminated lead field of St. Francois County.
 In 1887, the two companies merged to create what was probably the era's greatest lead-mining and smelting company.

 In 1889, the Bogy Lead Mining Company sold Desloge one of the oldest mining properties in Missouri.
 He demonstrated that there were valuable deposits of disseminated lead on these lands and folded them into the new Desloge Consolidated Lead Company.
 The town built to support the mines is now known as Desloge, Missouri.
 The use of the new diamond drill and the 1893 arrival of a branch from the Mississippi River & Bonne Terre Railroad allowed the already-successful lead mining operations to expand.

-A grandson of one of Desloge's friends and business colleagues, Harry Cantwell, Sr, said, "They say that grandfather and Desloge [Firmin Desloge] were riding in a surrey one day trying to decide where to sink a shaft.
-Desloge spit off one side of the surrey and said there was where they would sink the shaft.
-Grandfather didn't agree with the location of the spit and split with Desloge to form his own company."
+A grandson of one of Desloge's friends and business colleagues, Harry Cantwell Sr., said:

 Desloge soon sank a shaft and struck the same main vein and deposits as that of those he had worked at Bonne Terre before the fire.

 Desloge remained on the St. Joseph Lead Company board of directors until his death in 1929.